An-Kate/hexlet-git/info.md

-git is awesome!
+new new line
-new line
+experiment with amend